Web Page: http://www.cs.utexas.edu/users/novak/cs314.html

 |Midterm Exam||20%||Tuesday, October 20, in class|

 There will be a 10% per day late penalty for late programming assignments up to 4 days; no late assignments will be accepted after 4 days.
-It is the student's responsibility to make certain that assignments are submitted correctly using the Linux turnin system (not the web-based turnin).
+It is the student's responsibility to submit assignments correctly using Canvas.

 Programming projects must be your own individual work.
 Students may discuss concepts or help with specific problems in another student's code.
 However, sharing code constitutes plagiarism.
-Students may not work together on program design.
 The Moss program will sometimes be used to detect duplicated programs.
 It is not possible to pass the course without doing the programming assignments.